salmanhayat1998/Scenes-Navigator/README.md

 # Scenes-Navigator

 A tool to place all your scenes and easily navigate between with a single click.
+### Features:
+* Switch Scenes quickly.
+* Open Scenes Additively.
+* Get all build scenes with a single click.
+* Create and add a new scene with a single click.
+* Asks to save before switching.
+* just a single editor script, no DLLs.

 ## How to Use: